 A copyright is a legal entitlement bestowed upon the author/creator to secure complete exclusivity and control over their original works.
-Their scope includes but is not limited to published as well as unpublished literary works, paintings, software, movies, advertisements, maps and technical drawings.
+Their scope includes but is not limited to published and unpublished literary works, paintings, software, movies, advertisements, maps, and technical drawings.

 Today, the Copyrights mainly exist to protect original creators against plagiarism.
 It also enables authors to better monetize their work with effective licensing and royalty agreements in place.